Analysis | Trump may have legal exposure, but the ballot box will determine his fate

 The committee has much work left to do, with depositions continuing, public hearings scheduled for later this year and, eventually, a full report of its findings.
 It has no power to charge Trump with obstruction or fraud.
 At most it can highlight its findings through public testimony and ultimately make a referral to the Justice Department and hope that officials there will take the next steps and pursue legal proceedings against the former president.

-The legal path to holding Trump accountable, however, remains uncertain.
+The legal path to holding Trump accountable, however, remains uncertain, which is why it is more likely that Trump’s future will have to be determined in the political arena, by a vote of the people.

 At a minimum, last week’s committee filing adds to the pressure on Attorney General Merrick Garland to pursue such charges.
 A formal referral from the committee later this year would put front and center the question of whether the Justice Department is prepared to do what many Trump opponents have been calling for since the Jan.
 6 attack took place.